mmarusiak/LOQUI-unity-dialog-system/README.md

 For first approach and building your first dialog please check [*docs file*](docs/FirstApproach.md).

-# Report an issue
-If you found some issue, for example bug, please let me know it in [*issues section*](https://github.com/mmarusiak/unity-dialog-system/issues). *Please check if issue that you are reporting isn't already reported by someone else.*

 # Progress:
 * ~~Visual editor;~~
 * ~~Basic dialog system, player's able to enter dialog, play it through (with choices also);~~